Xli33/utils-where/README.md

 ### custom Scrollbar

-hide the default scrollbars and render custom ones, based on [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver#browser_compatibility)
+only hide the default scrollbars and render custom ones for styling, based on [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver#browser_compatibility)
 **it's unnecessary to manually call `Scrollbar.init` in advance, but it'd be ok/better to do so if not style window/page**

 - for page/window